datacommonsorg/docsite/contributing/index.md

 ### Create new curriculum

 Data Commons allows for easy acess to _real data_ that can enrich the experience of students and instructors in educational contexts.
 We're posting template data science assignments to assist educators with integrating _real data_ into their courses on [the courseware page](/courseware).
 If you use Data Commons for your classes, have courseware to share, or find any of this material helpful, we want to hear about it!
-Contact us at [courses@datacommons.org](mailto:courses@datacommons.org).
+Please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform?usp=header_link).

 ### Creating a new tool

 Data Commons welcomes the development of new tools that make the data on Data Commons more accessible to end users.
 We have an extensive [REST API](/api/rest) that can be used to power applications on top of our data.
-If you would like to build a new tool, contact the team at support@datacommons.org or create a PR in [the Data Commons tools repo](https://github.com/datacommonsorg/tools).
+If you would like to build a new tool, contact the team [through this form](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform?usp=header_link) or create a PR in [the Data Commons tools repo](https://github.com/datacommonsorg/tools).

 ### Sharing analysis